Q – What is appropriate courtroom behaviour?

 Q – My spouse has served me with an Application.
 How long do I have to file an Answer?

 A – If you reside within Canada, you have 30 days to file your Answer.
-If you are outside of Canada, you are allotted 60 days to file your Answer.
+If you are outside of Canada or the United States, you have 60 days to file your Answer.

 Q – My spouse is claiming child support.
 What documents do I have to attach to my financial statement?